LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 ## 1. Why This Matters?
 What is resolving?

 🔸No more `Blanket Change-Detection Dependency`
 Before traditional Angular relied completely on ZoneJS, creating a "blanket dependency" on the event loop.
-Any asynchronous operation, relevant to our Component or not, was monkey-patch and could trigger a full application Change-Detection cycle, creating performance bottlenecks and accidental "Change Detection storms" as applications scaled.
+Any asynchronous operation, relevant to our Component or not, was async monkey-patch and could trigger a full application Change-Detection cycle
 Now with Signals, Angular break this dependency by introducing `fine-grained reactivity` and `eliminate the blanket aprroach`: Components only update when their specific dependencies change.

-🔸No more `traverse the entire component tree` checking everything Before Angular had to traverse the entire component tree (using Depth-First Search algorithms) to find what changed, checking every component whether it needed updates or not.
+🔸No more `traverse the entire component tree` checking everything causing `Change Detection storms` Before Angular had to traverse the entire component tree (using Depth-First Search algorithms) to find what changed, checking every component whether it needed updates or not, creating performance bottlenecks and accidental "Change Detection storms" as applications scaled.
-Now with signals, Angular knows exactly which components are affected by each Signal, enabling direct, targeted updates without searching: `Eliminating unnecessary tree traversals`
+Now with signals, Angular `enable fine-grained updates to the DOM`, as it knows exactly which components are affected by each Signal, enabling direct, targeted updates without searching: `Eliminating unnecessary tree traversals`

 🔸No more `waiting for Microtasks`:
 Before ZoneJS patched async APIs and change detection ran after microtasks completed, tying detection to the event loop's timing.